Corporate Governance

 operational judgment ability, accounting and financial analysis ability, business management ability, crisis management ability, industry knowledge, international market perspective, leadership ability and decision-making capacity.
 For high-potential talents, the company conducts ability training and performance evaluation through internal and external courses, project experience, job rotation, etc. based on the abilities they should possess to serve as directors, in order to meet the company’s expectations.
 The company will use the “board

-performance evaluation results” as a reference for director nomination and renewal.
+performance evaluation results” as a reference for director

 Performance Evaluation of the Board of Directors